ray-project/ray/doc/source/rllib/rllib-saving-and-loading-algos-and-policies.rst

 .. include:: /_includes/rllib/we_are_hiring.rst

-.. _checkpoints-and-exports-docs:
+.. _saving-and-loading-algos-and-policies-docs:

 ##################################################
-Saving and loading your RL Algorithms and Policies
+Saving and Loading your RL Algorithms and Policies
 ##################################################

 You can use :py:class:`~ray.air.checkpoint.Checkpoint` objects to store and load the current state of your :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` or :py:class:`~ray.rllib.policy.policy.Policy` and the neural networks (weights) within these structures.
+In the following, we will cover how you can create these checkpoints (and hence save your Algos and Policies) to disk, where you can find them, and how you can recover (load) your :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` or :py:class:`~ray.rllib.policy.policy.Policy` from such a given checkpoint.

 What's a checkpoint?